 A bare cake is one that is minimally iced or frosted.
 That means that you can spread frosting between each layer and on top.
 If you get a bit too much on the sides, you can just smooth it out for a wispy and trendy look.

-If you want to add more to the cake, you could add the following:
+If you want to add more to the cake, you could add sprinkles, strawberries,

 chocolate curls, or chocolate-covered coffee beans.